International Scientific and Practical Conference “Interdisciplinary Approaches in the Study of the Holodomor Genocide” held in Kyiv

 • the memory of the Holodomor-Genocide in Ukraine: features of formation, scientific researches, instrumentalization in politics;

-• convergence of research results on the Holodomor-Genocide of scientists in the field of history, political science, law, medicine, statistics, sociology, criminology, pedagogy, anthropology, historical demography, social psychology, historical geography.
+• convergence of research results on the Holodomor-Genocide of scholars in the field of history, political science, law, medicine, statistics, sociology, criminology, pedagogy, anthropology, historical demography, social psychology, historical geography.

 The conference was attended by 40 participants – historians, lawyers, museologists, specialists in other scientific fields.